asyncapi/parser-js/docs/ruleset/README.md

 # AsyncAPI Spectral Ruleset

 ParserJS has some built-in Spectral rulesets that validate AsyncAPI documents and inform about good practices.
-The distinctions are:
+Those are:

 - [Core Ruleset](./core-ruleset.md) - the core ruleset, which validates the overall structure of the specification (applied for each version, starting with `2.0.0`).
 - [Recommended Ruleset](./recommended-ruleset.md) - the recommended ruleset, which verify good practices when writing the specification structure (applied for each version, starting with `2.0.0`).